SuvadeepMukherjee/dsa-notes-python/Readme.md

-This Repository contains all my notes related to data structures with python
+This Repository contains all my notes related to data structures and algorithms with python